jamon9000/submission-system-instructions/bju-webui.md

 ## Testing an Assignment

 To test an assignment, click the `Check Submission` link at the top of the page.
 You will be prompted to login to Jenkins, the assignment checking system.
+Login using your BJU network credentials.

 > :warning: NOTE: Make sure that you enter your username in lowercase.
 Using capital letters will cause the testing system to not recognize your login attempt and you will be denied access.

 ![Login Lowercase](images/git/login-lowercase.png)

-Once you're at the test page, simply click `Build Now` along the right hand side.
+Once you're at the test page, click `Build Now` at the left side of the window.

 ![Build Now](images/webui/build-now.png)